Neymarjr7/Getfit/README.md

-# MyFitnessPal Website's Clone
-> MyFitness pal is an fitness app that helps you to manage your diet plans for loose or gain weight according to the current health status of your body.
-* Its an Collaborative project build by 4 developers, in just 5 days. <a href="https://myfitnesspal1.netlify.app/">Live Demo</a>

 ## Features-
 * User have to login or create thier account to use all features.
 * Manage your daily diet by just simply add you all meals that you have in your whole day to the food section.